chefsteph9/Senior-Seminar-Paper/Senior Seminar Paper.md

 ### Description of proposed timeline (Hours per major task)
 The major tasks are expected to take this long:

-### Team member organization, task dilineation, and/or expected skill sets
+### Team member organization, task delineation, and/or expected skill sets
 This project will require a 3 person team, with all CS majors, with skill in data structures and algorithms and data analysis.